-Connecting the RJ-45 Console Port
+Connecting the RJ45 Console Port

-- Step 1 Connect the RJ-45-to-DB-9 adapter cable to the 9-pin serial port on the PC.
+- Step 1 Connect the RJ45 port adapter to the serial port on the terminal server or your PC using the optional RJ45-to-DB9 adapter cable.
 Connect the other end of the cable to the switch console port. - Step 2 Start the terminal-emulation program on the PC or the terminal.
-The program, frequently a PC application such as HyperTerminal or ProcommPlus, makes communication between the switch and your PC or terminal possible.

-- Step 3 Configure the baud rate and character format of the PC or terminal to match the console port default characteristics:
+The program, frequently a PC application such as Putty or TeraTerm, makes communication between the switch and your PC or terminal possible. - Step 3 Configure the baud rate and character format of the PC or terminal to match the console port default characteristics:

 - 9600 baud

 - 8 data bits

 - 1 stop bit

-- No parity
+- · No parity

 - None (flow control)

-- Step 4 Power on the switch as described in the switch getting started guide.
+- Step 4 Power on the switch.

 - Step 5 The PC or terminal displays the bootloader sequence.
 Press Enter to display the setup prompt.